|

 her piety and devoutness, partly because of her spunk and

-enthusiasm, but mostly because of her ability to blend all of the above with
+enthusiasm, but mostly because of her ability to tie all of the above

 Joan explained to the good citizens of